Creating Start Groups

 Before assigning chips you will need to know what you have available for chips.
+Enter the letter on your chips into the Chip Rack field.
+If multiple racks add commas in between letters.
 Then you will use the “Assign Timing Chips” tool in Zone4 Timing.
 This tool will use built in logic to match GoChip numbers to Racer Number in a way that makes sense.

 If you have missing chips in your set you can assign chips individually to racers in their “Edit Racer” window as shown below.